Cart (empty) 0

 1. the excipient

-2. active principles
+2. active ingredients

-3. Addenda
+3. Additives

 15 rules if you do not use organic cosmetics

-4 If you are concerned about the composition of your sun cream, limit its use by covering or standing away from the sun.
-According to cancer research uk, currently only 30% of us remain in the shade.
+4 If you shampoo every day, try spacing out your next shampoos by a day or two and check the difference.
+If you are concerned about the composition of your sun cream, limit its use by covering up or staying out of the sun.
+According to Cancer Research UK, only 30% of us currently stay in the shade.

 10 Follow the directions and use only what you need.

-12 Rediscover the natural henna.
+12 Rediscover natural henna.

 Original file /www.guardian.co.uk/chemicalworld/